Grievance at work

 You should be given the opportunity to appeal if you are not satisfied with the outcome of your grievance.
-If you decide to do so, your employer should arrange a further meeting to discuss your appeal, which should if possible, be heard from a different and more senior manager.
+If you decide to do so, your employer should arrange a further meeting to discuss your appeal, which should be heard from a different and more senior manager.

 What happens if the grievance is successful?